RogoSolutions/rogo-esp32-sdk/docs/en/api-guides/build-system.rst

 Using ESP-IDF in Custom CMake Projects
 ======================================

 ESP-IDF provides a template CMake project for easily creating an application.
 However, in some instances the user might already have an existing CMake project or may want to create a custom one.
-In these cases it is desirable to be able to consume IDF components as libraries to be linked to the user's targets (libraries/executables).
+In these cases it is desirable to be able to consume IDF components as libraries to be linked to the user's targets (libraries/ executables).

 It is possible to do so by using the :ref:`build system APIs provided<cmake_buildsystem_api>` by :idf_file:`tools/cmake/idf.cmake`.
 For example:

 .. code-block:: cmake

-  cmake_minimum_required(VERSION 3.16)
+  cmake_minimum_required(VERSION 3.5)
   project(my_custom_app C)

   # Include CMake file that provides ESP-IDF CMake build system APIs.